 As it was held by the government throughout the war, central Damascus has been able to retain a semblance of normality.
 I was delighted to learn that Beit-al-Malmlouka is still welcoming guests.

-Can you travel to Syria as a tourist now?
+Can You Travel to Syria as a Tourist in 2023?

-The official line first.
-As of August 2019, the UK Foreign and Commonwealth Office (FCO) advise against all travel to Syria.
-The US Department of State (Bureau of Consular Affairs) has issued similar warnings.
+As of January 2023, the UK Foreign and Commonwealth Office (FCO) advise against all travel to Syria.
+The US Department of State (Bureau of Consular Affairs) has issued a similar warning.

-Having said that, although not easy, it is possible to travel to some areas of Syria.
-However, I would consider carefully the ethics of doing so.
+That said, pre-COVID, it was possible to travel to some areas of Syria, albiet with difficulty.
+However, the ethics of doing so are questionable.
 The country has been the stage for human suffering on an almost unimaginable scale, and the oppressive forces that its people rose up against remain in power.